sijah/5.1-remote-kit/README.md

 Interested hobbyists may Email me for other details, PCB and programmed MCU and more info.

 I can send the PCB anywhere in the world using Registered INDIA POST.

+Pre Programmed MCU is available for purchase from me directly.
+I will provide discounts for bulk purchases.
+Do email me at hifiprojects@gmail.com if you have any questions.